Thursday, October 2, 2025

 Sea Otters and Jane Goodall's Message of Hope

-I recently had the honor of photographing Jane Goodall at a special event at the Sunset Center in Carmel, California.
+I recently had the honor of being asked to photograph Jane Goodall at the Sunset Center in Carmel, California.
 Jane was the special guest at an event hosted by the Wildlife Conservation Network (WCN) to announce their new Sea Otter Fund

 Jane Goodall at Sunset Center